 The whale sharks and whales of Ningaloo Reef are majestic, wild and rare.
 We swim with the gentle giants in Australia’s spectacular North West.
-(If you want to try diving without getting wet, check out the Qantas WorkPlayce pop-up at Federation Square, Melbourne, February 13-15).

 Most people would be thrilled just being on Ningaloo Reef.
 While the southern cities – Sydney, Melbourne, my home town of Perth – are shivering through winter, I find myself on a boat in Western Australia’s North West, shimmering blue waters surrounding me and a near-cloudless sky overhead.
 On my body: boardies, hat, sunnies.
 On my mind: none of the distractions and deadlines that plague this landlubber from day to day.
 Instead, my most pressing thought is whether to reapply sunscreen.
 It’s the sort of pace and lifestyle I could easily get used to.

 Yet relaxation isn’t what brings me out on the water this morning aboard the Venture IV with 20-odd fellow passengers and crew.
 Whale sharks are the reason all of us – like so many visitors to this World Heritage-listed reef – are here.
 Or, more precisely, we’ve come for the chance to swim with these giants of the deep.

 Whale sharks, as the name suggests, are big.
 The largest recorded specimen measured almost 13 metres and weighed about 21.5 tonnes, making them the biggest fish in the ocean.
 While they can be found in tropical and temperate waters around the world, between March and July each year 300 to 500 gather on Ningaloo Reef to feed on the plankton produced by mass coral spawning.